larahfelipe/instalens/README.md

 ## About

-If you're the kind of person that cares about the people that aren't following you back on Instagram, you've come into the right repo.
-InstaFollow is a tiny automated tool built with Python and Selenium to list all the users which are not following you back.
+If you like to know which users are not following you back on Instagram, you just have found a great tool to help you out with that.
+InstaFollow is a tiny automated tool built with Python and Selenium to list all the users that aren't following you back.

 ## How to use

-Before we begin, make sure that you have `python 3` and `pip` installed in your machine.
+Before we begin, make sure that you have `Python 3` and `pip` installed in your machine.
 Also, check out if you have any of the supported web browsers listed below and it's current version as well (it may be useful).

 **Supported browsers**
 - [Google Chrome (Linux & Windows)](https://chromedriver.chromium.org/downloads)